freshfrogs/freshfrogs.github.io/wiki/index.md

     - View attribute rarities of each Frog, Morph, and more!

-    - Click on a Frog to view Attributes and more!
+    - Click on a Frog to view properties and more!

     - *connected:* <i id="user-add"></i>